ccallahan45/CallahanMankin_ENSOEconomics/README.md

 - `Process_Country_TempPrecip.ipynb` calculates observed country-level temperature and precipitation.

-- `Observed_ENSO_Indices.ipynb` calculates the observed E- and C-index, as well as the Niño3 and Niño3.4 ENSO indices.
+- `Observed_ENSO_Indices.ipynb` calculates the observed E- and C-index, as well as the Niño3 and Niño3.4 ENSO indices (and plots Fig. S1).

 - `Observed_Teleconnections.ipynb` uses the ENSO indices as well as country-level temp and precip to calculate the teleconnection indices used in the paper.